Willy Moog

-Willy Moog (also: Wilhelm or Willi Moog; born 22 January 1888, in Neuengronau (community of Sinntal) – 24 October 1935, in Braunschweig) was a German philosopher and educator.
+Willy Moog (also: Wilhelm or Willi Moog; 22 January 1888 in Neuengronau (community of Sinntal) – 24 October 1935 in Braunschweig) was a German philosopher and educator.

 Life

-Willy Moog studied from 1906 to 1909 in Berlin, Munich and Gießen; his areas of primary focus were Germanic Studies and Philosophy.
+Willy Moog studied from 1906 to 1909 in Berlin, Munich and Gießen; his primary areas of focus were Germanic Studies and Philosophy.
 He was inspired by the Berlin lectures of Georg Simmel and studied Neo-Kantianism with the school around Wilhelm Dilthey.
 1915-1918 he served, against his will, as soldier in World War I, at a customs office at the Prussian-Polish-Russian border.
-In 1919, Moog married Mathilde Buss (1884-1958), an artist painter and lyric.
-The couple had one daughter, Marianne Moog-Hoff (1921-1999), who during World War II emigrated to Oslo in Norway and married a Norwegian.
+In 1919, Moog married Mathilde Buss (1884-1958), an artist, painter, and lyricist.
+The couple had one daughter, Marianne Moog-Hoff (1921-1999), who during World War II emigrated to Oslo, Norway and married a Norwegian.

 In the early 1930s, Moog faced severe problems with the Nazi government, who ruled the federal state of Braunschweig, impersonated by president Dietrich Klagges, before Adolf Hitler came into power.
-Moog committed suicide in fall 1935.
+He committed suicide in the fall of 1935.

 Career

-In 1909 he wrote a dissertation on the psychology of literature under the supervision of Karl Groos at the Universität Gießen, entitled "Natur und Ich in Goethes Lyrik" (Nature and I in Goethe's lyrics).
+In 1909, he wrote a dissertation on the psychology of literature under the supervision of Karl Groos at the Universität Gießen, entitled "Natur und Ich in Goethes Lyrik" (Nature and I in Goethe's lyrics).
 During the First World War, Moog published his first book Kant's views on Peace and War (1917).
-Moog was a fervent pacifist.
-In 1919, he accomplished his habilitation at Universität Greifswald with the book on Logik, Psychologie und Psychologismus, a then well-known classic on the interdisciplinary debates on psychologism.
+He was a fervent pacifist.
+In 1919, he accomplished his habilitation at Universität Greifswald with the book on Logik, Psychologie und Psychologismus, a then well-known classic on the interdisciplinary debates of psychologism.
 In Greifswald, he also learned about the philosophy of William James through one of his peers, Johannes Rehmke.

-In 1924 Moog became Full Professor of Philosophy, Pedagigcs and Psychology at Braunschweig University of Technology.
-From 1927 to 1930 he was Dean of the Faculty of Cultural Studies.
+In 1924, Moog became Full Professor of Philosophy, Pedagogics, and Psychology at Braunschweig University of Technology.
+From 1927 to 1930, he was Dean of the Faculty of Cultural Studies.
 In 1930, his renowned book Hegel und die Hegelsche Schule was published and received international attention.
 It was translated into Spanish by José Gaos in 1931.
-Moog extensively contributed to the history of philosophy, on which he wrote two textbooks, allied by a two volume set on the History of Pedagogics (Vol. I, 1927; Vol. II 1933, 9th ed.
+Moog extensively contributed to the history of philosophy, on which he wrote two textbooks, allied by a two-volume set on the History of Pedagogics (Vol. I, 1927; Vol. II 1933, 9th ed.
 1991).
-With the help of Max Frischeisen-Köhler, the co-edited Volume III of Friedrich Ueberweg Grundriß der Geschichte der Philosophie (on early modern philosophy) appeared in 1924.
-Moog was well connected to the philosophers of his time, among them Moritz Schlick, Ernst Cassirer, Arthur Liebert, Helmuth Plessner, Heinrich Scholz and Max Wentscher.
+With the help of Max Frischeisen-Köhler, the co-edited Volume III of Friedrich Ueberweg Grundriß der Geschichte der Philosophie (on early modern philosophy), appeared in 1924.
+Moog was well connected to the philosophers of his time, among them Moritz Schlick, Ernst Cassirer, Arthur Liebert, Helmuth Plessner, Heinrich Scholz, and Max Wentscher.